andre1434/aws-vpc/README.md

 <h1>Building a Virtual Private Cloud (VPC)</h1>

-This repository contains a walkthrough in building a Virtual Private Cloud (VPC) in AWS and add a public subnet.
+This repository contains a walkthrough in building a Virtual Private Cloud (VPC) in AWS and add a public and private subnet.

 Resources used:
 - VPC